 What is rubbing alcohol used for?

 Everyone knows that rubbing alcohol is a staple in first aid kits as an antiseptic and for disinfecting.
 But did you know rubbing alcohol is one of the most versatile products you have in your home?
-There’s a lot of things you can do with it, and you might not even know it.
+There are so many ways to use rubbing alcohol, and you might not even know it.

 Rubbing alcohol is not only useful for personal care.
 Its solvent properties can be used for a wide range of cleaning tasks, from glass to stainless steel to floors to laundry.
 It’s also an effective deodorizer and deicer.